nautobot/nautobot-app-circuit-maintenance/docs/dev/dev_environment.md

 - `testing`

 Each command can be executed with `invoke <command>`.
 All commands support the arguments `--nautobot-ver` and `--python-ver` if you want to manually define the version of Python and Nautobot to use.
 Each command also has its own help `invoke <command> --help`

-!!! note
-    To run the mysql (mariadb) development environment, set the environment variable as such `export NAUTOBOT_USE_MYSQL=1`.

 #### Local Development Environment